zyazdani-92/SZ-hiPSC-DHM-Calcium-UNet/README.md

 ## Brief Usage Guidelines for the Trained Models

-1. Perform motion correction on the DHM quantitative phase and calcium fluorescence image sequences.
+1. Perform motion correction on the DHM quantitative phase and calcium fluorescence image sequences using the [Images Registration](https://github.com/Coohrentiin/Images_Registration) pipeline.

 2. Register the calcium fluorescence images with the corresponding DHM images.